Keep your parts from corroding while improving their appearance.

 - Available compliance with many auto industry OEM plating specifications

 Lot Sizes and Part Types

 Zinc plating is traditionally performed on large batches of small parts, so manufacturers looking to contract out this important service will want to make sure they’re working with a partner that has the capacity to handle large volumes of parts.
-At Paulo, our zinc plating lines are capable of delivering quality plating work at a rate of 12,000 pounds per hour, with turnaround times that fit with your schedule.
+At Paulo, our lines are capable of delivering quality plating work at a rate of 12,000 pounds per hour, with turnaround times that fit with your schedule.
 Parts we commonly apply zinc plating to include: